DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 ## Conducting the interviews

-The interviews were conducted by Sarah, Brandi, and Shannon with internal staff who volunteered as notetakers.
+The interviews were conducted by Sarah, Brandi, and Shannon, with internal staff who volunteered as notetakers.
 We rotated the order in which the designs were shown to users to reduce bias.
 There were three designs users were presented
 with: two re-designs and the existing homepage which Mojo, a developer on our